grafana/opentelemetry-workshop/site/docs/lab3/instrument.md

     gamesCompletedCounter.Add(r.Context(), 1, metric.WithAttributes(attribute.String("winner", resultCode)))
     ```

+1. In a terminal, reformat your code:

+    ```
+    go fmt
+    ```

-1. Re-run your app and re-run the k6 load test, if it isn't running.
+1. Now re-run your app, and re-run the k6 load test, if it isn't running.

     Wait a few moments for the new OpenTelemetry metrics to be generated and pushed to Grafana Cloud via Alloy.

+### Find your custom metric in Grafana

 1. In Grafana, go to **Explore -> Metrics**.
 Click **New metric exploration**.